octronic-uk/Argentum/readme.md

     - Write COM1
     - Needs COM{2,3,4} support.

-### Filesystem
+### Objects
-* API
-    - Drafting high level api for file access
+#### Storage Manager
     * FAT
         - FAT16 Volume support
     * MBR
-    - Read MBR into memory
+        - Read and parse MBR

+##### Filesystem
+The root of the file system will consist of the following directories
+    - user : Storage for user files
+    - libs : Scripts that implement libraries/drivers (non-interactive stuff)
+    - apps : Scripts that implement applications (interactive stuff)
+    - temp : Temporary files

+### Lua User Space
+All user-space code will be written in Lua.
+Therefore Argentum's primary goal is to implement a core kernel capable of running Lua scripts.